dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phenix-liveview.markdown

 ### The Album (Parent) Schema

 The parent schema, album, is at `lib/recordstore/albums/album.ex`.
-I associate the child tracks to the album the usual way:
+I associate the child tracks to the album the usual way.
+Note that we do not save the tracks directly.
+They are both fetched and saved through their parent album.

 {% highlight elixir %}
 has_many(:tracks, Track,